emberjs/website/source/guides/routing/query-params.md

 when you have a map view and need to store X, Y, and zoom coordinates along with a set of visible layers on the map.
 Although this is possible to do with dynamic segments, it can be inconvenient.
-For any of these use case, you can consider using query params instead.
+For any of these use cases, you can consider using query params instead.

 ### Query Parameters are Controller-Driven